abhibhardwaj07/Spotify_Music_Analysis/README.md

 # 📌 Project Overview

 This project focuses on analyzing Spotify music data using SQL to extract meaningful insights about songs, artists, albums, and user trends.
-The analysis helps in understanding listening patterns, popular genres, and performance metrics.
+The analysis helps in understanding listening patterns, popular tracks, and performance metrics.

 # 📊 Objectives
 - Analyze top-performing tracks and artists